RMI-PACTA/r2dii.plot/README.md

 [r2dii.analysis](https://2degreesinvesting.github.io/r2dii.analysis/).
-It also plays well with the popular packages [dplyr](https://www.tidyverse.org/) and [ggplot2](https://ggplot2.tidyverse.org/), which help you customize your plots.
+It also plays well with the popular packages [dplyr](https://www.tidyverse.org/) and [ggplot2](https://ggplot2.tidyverse.org/), which help you prepare your data and customize your plots.

 ``` r
 library(dplyr, warn.conflicts = FALSE)